FAQs

 What impact could designation as a District of Innovation have on district policy?

-A District of Innovation will likely need to make changes to LOCAL policies and may need adjustments to LEGAL policies to reflect that some legal provisions may be affected by the district's innovation plan.
-TASB Policy Service and Legal Services will help each District of Innovation evaluate necessary changes to the district's policy manual, which could vary greatly from district to district, depending on the extent of the district-wide exemptions included in the innovation plan.
+A District of Innovation will likely need to make changes to policies and may need adjustments to LEGAL policies to reflect that some legal provisions may be affected by the district's innovation plan.
+Legal Services will help each District of Innovation evaluate necessary changes to the district's policy manual, which could vary greatly from district to district, depending on the extent of the district-wide exemptions included in the innovation plan.